YellowKirby/gh-file-sort/README.md

-# gh-file-sort
+# Github Diff Order

-A browser extension to control the order in which files are displayed in Github pull requests and similar file-comparison views.
+A browser extension to control the order in which files are shown in Github pull requests and comparison views.

 ## Status